 - Best Online Courses You Could Take to Help You Travel the World

-I remember telling my brother that in Thailand we would both lose weight on our 25 day South East Asia backpacking trip and re-assuring him by asking, “Have you seen a fat backpacker?!”
-Then he pointed at this group of female backpackers who seem like they’re just on a food trip for their whole time in Asia!
+I remember telling my brother that in Thailand we would both lose weight on our 25-day South East Asia backpacking trip and re-assuring him by asking, “Have you seen a fat backpacker?!”
+Then he pointed at this group of female backpackers who seem like they were just on a food trip for their whole time in Asia!

 The Reward Trap

-The long, uncomfortable and exhausting journeys between destinations are just one of the many challenges that makes travelling so rewarding.
-Sometimes the reward of accomplishment and increased physical and mental efforts are supplemented by the BIGGEST, juiciest, greasiest burger you can lay your hands on! yummmmy! burger fat! nomnom!
+The long, uncomfortable, and exhausting journeys between destinations are just one of the many challenges that make traveling so rewarding.
+Sometimes the reward of accomplishment and increased physical and mental efforts are supplemented by the BIGGEST, juiciest, greasiest burger you can lay your hands on! yummy! burger fat! nom nom!
 Oh well!
-After all you deserve it after that trip.
+After all, you deserve it after that trip.